These Trailblazer guides … are a godsend for independent travelers.

 While other publishers may be churning out titles to complete a country-by-country list, we've concentrated on providing travellers with information either to a region or country where no other guide is available - Azerbaijan, for example - or else more detailed and useful information on a route for which there may already be a guide (eg Coast to Coast Path).

-Our list includes the British Walking Guides series (eg Coast to Coast Path, West Highland Way, Hadrian's Wall Path, South-West Coast Path, Cotswold Way), trekking guides (eg Kilimanjaro, The Inca Trail, Everest, Moroccan Atlas), rail guides (Trans-Siberian Handbook, Japan by Rail, Trans-Canada) and adventure travel guides (Overlanders' Handbook, Sahara Overland, Adventure Motorcycling Handbook, Morocco Overland, Azerbaijan, Adventure Cycle-Touring Handbook, Himalaya By Bike).
+Our list includes the British Walking Guides series (eg Coast to Coast Path, Cotswold Way, Hadrian's Wall Path, Offa's Dyke Path, Peddars Way & Norfolk Coast Path, Pembrokeshire Coast Path, Pennine Way, South-West Coast Path, South Downs Way, The Ridgeway, West Highland Way), trekking guides (eg Kilimanjaro, The Inca Trail, Everest, Moroccan Atlas, Nepal, New Zealand, Corsica, Tour du Mont Blanc, The Walker's Haute Route, Dolomites) rail guides (Trans-Siberian Handbook, Japan by Rail, Trans-Canada) and adventure travel guides (Overlanders' Handbook, Sahara Overland, Adventure Motorcycling Handbook, Morocco Overland, The Silk Roads, Azerbaijan, Adventure Cycle-Touring Handbook, Himalaya By Bike).
+And now literary anthologies about travel and journeys: The Walker's Anthology and The Railway Anthology.

 Our guidebooks are strong on practical information but do not neglect the cultural background.
 We give you all the best accommodation and eating options and also advise on what's worth seeing and what's better to avoid.